sopeco/AIM.NET/README.md

 jnBridge is requried and has to be added to the project.
 Additionally, the following classes are required and have to be provided by a jnBridge proxy DLL.
 A compiled jnBridge proxy (.NET45) is included in the repository.

-Specify aim.config in AIMnet class.
-(This is a hardcoded value at the moment)

 ###Dependencies
 JNBShare.dll